MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/clear-schema-cache-command.md

 ---
 # Clear schema cache for streaming ingestion

-Cluster nodes cache schema of databases that receive data via streaming ingestion.
-This done in order to achieve best performance and optimize utilization of cluster resources but can cause propagation delays when schema changes.
+Cluster nodes cache schema of the databases that receive data via streaming ingestion.
+This process optimizes performance and utilization of cluster resources, but can cause propagation delays when the schema change.
-In order to guarantee that subsequent streaming ingestion requests see the database or table schema changes the cache needs to be cleared.
+Clear the cache to guarantee that subsequent streaming ingestion requests incorporate database or table schema changes.
-For more information see [Streaming ingestion and schema changes](../../streaming-ingestion-and-schema-changes.md).
+For more information, see [Streaming ingestion and schema changes](../../streaming-ingestion-and-schema-changes.md).

 ## Clear schema cache

-The `.clear cache streamingingestion schema` command flushes cached schema from all cluster nodes
+The `.clear cache streamingingestion schema` command flushes cached schema from all cluster nodes.

 **Syntax**